Tommzy/CS523Project-SinGAN/README.md

 # Before you read
 This is a student collaboration project which requirement is finding a topic and reproducing a related research paper.
-The research theory and related code are downloaded from https://github.com/tamarott/SinGAN
+The research theory and related code are downloaded from https://github.com/tamarott/SinGAN The code executing instructions are copied from authors repo.
+We add a shell script to train all the input images with one commmand.
 # CS523 Project: Recreation of SinGAN

 ## Background of single image training technique for GAN and related research